prescottprue/firebase-ci/README.md

 ### createConfig

-Create a config file based on CI environment variables (defaults to `src/config.js`)
+Create a config file based on CI environment variables (defaults to `src/config.js`).
+Allows for creating files of different types based on the extension passed.

 With the following environment variables:
 `GA_TRACKINGID` - Your google analytics tracking id